1967 – ‘OUR WORLD’ | LIVE TV LINKS ‘THE WORLD’ | PART ONE: HOW IT WAS MADE AND PRESENTED

-Copying a layout used in the recent 1966 Election, two compartments were put into TC1 Production CR.
+Copying a layout used in the recent 1966 General Election coverage, two compartments were put into TC1 Production CR.
 One was for the Project Engineer (Eric Griffiths) and was fitted with picture and waveform monitors plus TC1 Picture Output monitor of the feed going to Brussels and another monitor of the output to New York.

 He could monitor sound from Goonhilly (West Zone incoming) plus the 3 European lines and the TC1 Outputs.

 He could get across the two Conference Circuits, ‘Production’ or ‘Technical’, and talk to the Project Editor or Project Director and had a phone to ICR as well.

 The other compartment in TC1 PCR was made for the Project Editor (Aubrey Singer) and had a TC1 Output picture monitor with a TC1 Sound Output on loudspeaker.

 An English Guide commentary plus a feed of BBC1 Off Air.

 He had comms to the Project Director and the Project Engineer and three phones to the switchboard.

 The previously mentioned Conference Circuits were ‘4 Wire’ circuits and the ‘Production Conference’ provided the Project Director with the ability to talk to New York, and Brussels and would have also linked to Prague and Moscow.

 Another similar ‘Technical Conference’ circuit provided a similar link up for the Technical guys.

 SWITCHBOARD IN THE TC1 TECHNICAL EQUIPMENT STORE: